pltnk/selective_copy/README.md

 -dc, --dstcwd               Use current working directory as a destination folder.
 -p, --preserve              Preserve source folder structure.
 -i, --invert                Process only files without given extensions.
+-pm, --preserve-meta        Try to preserve metadata of processed files and folders.
 -m, --move                  Move files instead of copying, be careful with this option.
 -e FILE [FILE ...],         Exclude one or more files from processing.
 --exclude FILE [FILE ...]
 Enter filenames with extensions and separate by spaces.